mfuentesg/transmission/README.md

 	transmission.WithBasicAuth("username", "password"),
     )

-    // this method is not part of the spec (just check connectivity) if err := client.Ping(context.Background()); err != nil {
+    // this method is not part of the spec (it just check connectivity) if err := client.Ping(context.Background()); err != nil {
         log.Fatalf("could not connect to transmission service: %+v", err) }